MCPHub LabRegistryGlitterKill/sdl-mcp

 CLI Tool Access Deep Dive โ†’

-The tool gateway consolidates the 32 flat SDL action tools into 4 namespace-scoped tools (sdl.query, sdl.code, sdl.repo, sdl.agent), reducing tools/list overhead from the full flat schema surface to a compact gateway surface.
+The tool gateway projects the 35 gateway-routable SDL actions into 4 namespace-scoped tools (sdl.query, sdl.code, sdl.repo, sdl.agent), reducing tools/list overhead from the full flat schema surface to a compact gateway surface.

 flowchart LR

 Each gateway tool accepts an action discriminator field (e.g., { action: "symbol.search", repoId: "x", query: "auth" }) and routes to the same handlers with double Zod validation.
 Thin wire schemas in tools/list keep the registration compact while full validation happens server-side.
-Legacy flat tool names are optionally emitted alongside for backward compatibility.
+The flat-only sdl.file.write action remains outside gateway mode today.

 Why it matters: